panicmechanic/ZMD/Readme.md

+![Splash screen][splash]

-#Zeus must die - A python roguelike based on the libtcod tutorial.
+Zeus must die - A python roguelike based on the libtcod tutorial.

 Originally just a way for me to learn python, as it grew I decided to manage the project properly and get it on GitHub.
 Any help/advice is greatly appreciated.